-Asthma is a condition in which your airways narrow and swell and produce extra mucus.
-This can make breathing difficult and trigger coughing, wheezing and shortness of breath.
+Asthma is a condition in which your airways narrow, swell, and produce extra mucus.
+This condition can make breathing difficult and trigger coughing, wheezing, and shortness of breath.

 For some people, asthma is a minor nuisance.
 For others, it can be a major problem that interferes with daily activities and may lead to a life-threatening asthma attack.

-Asthma can’t be cured, but its symptoms can be controlled.
-Because asthma often changes over time, it’s important that you work with your doctor to track your signs and symptoms and adjust treatment as needed.
+Unfortunately, there is no cure for asthma yet, but there are proven effective treatments to control and manage its symptoms.
+Because asthma often changes over time, you must work with your doctor to track your signs and symptoms and adjust treatment as needed.

-It isn’t clear why some people get asthma and others don’t, but it’s probably due to a combination of environmental and genetic (inherited) factors.
+It isn’t clear why some people get asthma, and others don’t, but it’s probably due to a combination of environmental and genetic (inherited) factors.